 My name, 'Rekka', is close to weka.
 Found myself thinking in Elmer Fudd's voice for the rest of the day.
 "Kill the wa-bbit, kill the wa-bbit!"

-Pakatoa used to be a resort in the 60's, and was abandoned and left as is.
+Pakatoa used to be a resort in the sixties, and was abandoned and left as is.
 We had a walk inside the bungalows, there are 60 of them on the island, all were standing, some looking better than others.
 We couldn't help but think of what we could do with this island if we owned it, we could build an off-grid community of artists!

-Walking around the yard, we saw giants balls of metal, heavy moorings maybe, although, they resembled explosive mines.
-Then, came the graveyard of disused items, old furniture, kitchen ware, a pile of old stoves sat on one side.
+Walking around the yard, we saw giants balls of metal, heavy moorings maybe, although they resembled explosive mines.
+Then, came the graveyard of disused items, old furniture, kitchenware, a pile of old stoves sat on one side.
 Dom began to list the merits of the Countess stoves, like a proper salesman, to the merriment of Devine who listened, laughing.

 Then, we began talking about the logistics of buying an island such as this, or how it would be to manage a community of people living here.
 It was all too easy to imagine—it could work, couldn't it?

 Some of the old bungalows could be repurposed, the materials were still good.
 Getting goods on and off the island would be a challenge, a boat would be necessary, but we had that part covered.
 The hardest thing to do in a new, and large community of people, is to agree on rules, on a code of conduct.
 This is something we really did like to think about, wondering then if anyone like us had ever attempted to make an offer on the island.
 It was clear that the owner wasn't keen on selling it especially, Nigel mentioned there being no shortage of offers from wealthy buyers.
 We imagined then, speaking to the owner.
 "Hey, we don't have any money to buy the island, but could we just, y'know, have it?"
 Bet no one's asked him that before.
 Ballsy much?
 "So you want my million dollar island, for free?"
 "Yep!
 Exactly that.
 Thank you!"

 With images of an island of our own, we each climbed back down from the silo, imaginations aflutter.

 We strolled into the main resort complex next.
-The first building, was the game room.
+The first building was the game room.
 Devine and Elliot played Ping Pong, and squash in the old court, the sound of their playing resonating throughout.

 This place had an eerie quality to it.
 The room keys were all set on their hooks, never to be used again.
 A computer room, with old computers and discs, amassed cobwebs, close to that a bar, bottles of spirits intact, undrunk.
 There was also a stack of old Pakatoa money, the island's own currency.
 The pool was empty and thirsty, ghosts of tourists walking about and taking turns on the dive board.